I’m getting a bit wary of opening newsletters at the moment.

 Celebrities are interviewing each other to show us how human and normal they are even in these trying times.
 Some actors were singing songs to remind us that they, too, deserve attention some of the time!
 Goodness, that’s reasonable, isn’t it?

-The virus, regardless of how politicians spin it, flies through the world on wings of incompetence, as spreads via negligence in high places.
-Some countries have proven this to be the case by responding sanely.
+The virus, regardless of how politicians spin it, flies through the world on wings of incompetence.
+It spreads via negligence in high places.
+Some countries have proven this to be the case simply by responding sanely.
 South Korea is killing it.
-And if you want a break from the depressingly bleak news, read about how well New Zealand is doing.
+And if you want a break from all the bleak news, read about how well New Zealand is doing.
 The kiwis are inspiring.

 My brother-in-law is an ER nurse in the intensive care ward of a major hospital in Brisbane, Australia; according to him, things are quiet there.
 This surprised me.
 After all, our current Prime Minister, when noticing the country was basically on fire, thought it prudent to go on vacation in Hawaii.
 As the virus swept through Australia, I expected our PM to call a special meeting of aerospace engineers and astrophysicists.
 I could picture him sitting at the end of a table, nervously tapping his leg.
 Hushed tones, an awkward silence, and finally a shrill, strained voice announcing to the assembled experts, “I should like very much to go to the moon – might any of you be able to arrange this?”